 How super works

 Whether you’re a full-time, part-time or casual employee, your employer is generally obligated to pay a percentage of your salary into a superannuation account in your name.
+For self-employed Aussies, you can voluntarily add super into an account of your choice.

 Types of super funds